 In the context of provision of our professional services we may also disclose relevant personal data to courts or arbitration panels or relevant governmental authorities when necessary or recommendable in our professional judgement for protection of your interests.

-We may continue to process your personal data for direct marketing purposes and send you non-business communications until you withdraw your consent.
+We may continue to process your personal data for direct marketing purposes until you withdraw your consent.
+Similarly, we may continue sending you non-business communications of general nature until you choose to object or unsubscribe.

 You have the following rights in accordance with the GDPR: